tpaknok/Beta-diversity/README.md

 # Environmental availablity and uniqueness
 # (Latest version - 2023-08-17)

-This repository contains all codes required to reproduce results in Tsang et al. (2024)
+This repository contains all codes required to reproduce results in [Tsang et al. (2023)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.14211)

+Tsang, T. P., Bonebrake, T. C., Ponisio, L. C., & Cadotte, M. W. (2023).
+Controlling for the effects of environmental availability when testing how the environment determines community compositional uniqueness.
+Methods in Ecology and Evolution, 14(12), 3112-3122.

 |File|Description|
 |---|---|